gammasoft71/Examples_Qt/Qt.Widgets/Others/README.md

 [This folder](.) contains others examples.

-* [ButtonWithStyleSheet](ButtonWithStyleSheet/README.md) show how to use stylesheet with QPushButton.
+* [ButtonWithStyleSheet](ButtonWithStyleSheet/README.md) shows how to use stylesheet with QPushButton.
-* [InputDialogMultiline](InputDialogMultiline/README.md) show how to use multiline input dialog with QInputDialog.
+* [InputDialogMultiline](InputDialogMultiline/README.md) shows how to use multiline input dialog with QInputDialog.
-* [InputDialogPassword](InputDialogPassword/README.md) show how to use password input dialog with QInputDialog.
+* [InputDialogPassword](InputDialogPassword/README.md) shows how to use password input dialog with QInputDialog.
 * [LCDNumber2](LCDNumber2/README.md) shows how to create a LCD number with QLCDNumber.
 * [Wiggly](Wiggly/README.md) shows how to animate a user control using QBasicTimer and timerEvent().
 In addition, the example demonstrates how to use QFontMetrics to determine the size of text on screen.
+* [WindowShowHide](WindowShowHide/README.md) demonstrates the use of QMainWindow show, hide and close methods.

 ## Generate and build